Aureliux/CSE_687/README.txt

 Sorter Class: Reads a string vector from the mapped file, sorts the vector in alphabetical order, and creates a sorted file in the temporary directory.

-Reducer Class: Deletes repeated words and appends a "1" to the original word to count how many times it was repeated.
+Reducer Class: Deletes repeated words and append a "1" to the original word to count how many times it was repeated.
 Then, returns a final reduced string.

 Results:
 The final output text file will be a reduced file containing one word per line in alphabetical order followed by a "1" for each time that specific word was repeated.
-A separate success file is also created in the output directory to mark completion of the Map-Reduce program.
+A separate success file is also created in the output directory to mark the completion of the Map-Reduce program.